spie-ics-ag/dnac2teams/README.md

 After starting either the Docker container or Python script, the webhook endpoint is available at [http://localhost:5000/prod/dnac2teams](http://localhost:5000/prod/dnac2teams).
 If you need a public endpoint, use [ngrok](https://ngrok.com/)

 ## Troubleshooting
-# Webhook configuration in DNAC
+### Webhook configuration in DNAC
 The secret-token must be used as a bearer token.
-In DNAC use *Basic* as the authentication method, this will set the autorization header, as the header value enter *Bearer <yourToken>* (replace "<yourToken>" with the value of the AUTH-TOKEN variable).
+In DNAC use *Basic* as the authentication method, this will set the autorization header, as the header value enter *Bearer yourToken* (replace "yourToken" with the value of the AUTH-TOKEN variable).